acockburn/occusim/README.md

 ## Evening Office

 So far, the above has been fairly structured, but it would be nice to add some other randomness to the setup.
-Sometimes I spend some of the evening in my office, so lets turn some lights on and off at random:
+Sometimes I spend some of the evening in my office, so let's turn some lights on and off at random:

 ```ini
 random_office_name = Evening Office